High School Prodigies Have It Easy Even in Another World: Seven Prodigies

 Aoi is a swordswoman wielding a katana.
-Her physical abilities are so immense that she is proven to solely defeat entire armies of terrorists; a monstrous lord, and maneuver a missile physically.
+Her physical abilities are so immense that she has defeated entire armies of terrorists solo; a monstrous lord, and maneuver a missile physically.
 She and Keine went to the same middle school together.
 Her katana is actually cursed, but is the only one in existence she can wield without breaking it due to her immense strength; the curse itself has to redirect to keeping the katana from breaking.